Françoise Hardy: 1962–1963: Yé-yé sensation

 Vogue quickly released two more EPs of Hardy's songs.
 These were later compiled, with the first EP for her debut studio album, which became known as Tous les garçons et les filles.
 In France the LP format was initially viewed with skepticism and Hardy's first series of albums were compilations of previously released four-track 7-inch records, a format known as "super 45 [rpm]".
 Most of her full-length records were released without a title, with only her name on the cover, and they came to be known by the title of the most popular song of the collection.
 Hardy's debut studio album was awarded the Trophée de la Télévision and the prestigious Grand Prix du Disque award given by the Académie Charles Cros.
 By early 1963, 500,000 copies of "Tous les garçons et les filles" had been sold in France, and the total rose to 2.5 million in the following months.

-Hardy's singles "J'suis d'accord", "Le temps de l'amour", and "Tous les garçons et les filles" topped the French singles chart in late 1962 and early 1963.
+Hardy's singles "J'suis d'accord", "Le temps de l'amour", and "Tous les garçons... " topped the French singles chart in late 1962 and early 1963.
 She signed a new five-year contract with Vogue and an agreement with Editions Musicales Alpha, created by Wolfsohn.
 She met Michel Bourdais, a young designer recently discovered by Charles Aznavour, who created the first portrait of Françoise Hardy.
 (Which Hardy, artistically seduced, acquired.)